hpxmlwg/hpxml/guide/source/software_developer/references.rst

 ======

-The ``sameas`` attribute is a special IDREF that is used most predominantly in the case of the :doc:`usecases/auditretrofit`.
-It serves to link components of buildings between the pre- and post-retrofit ``Building`` nodes.
+The ``sameas`` attribute is a special IDREF that is used most predominantly in the case of the :doc:`usecases/auditupgrade`.
+It serves to link components of buildings between the pre- and post-upgrade ``Building`` nodes.
 Each ``Building`` node is a full description of the building and measures only affect some of the components.
 For components that do not change it is useful to have a way to indicate that they are the same item.